Skip to content

 Mesh DensityNormal

-A few notes on these choices.
-The 3.0 mm trace width is correct for 50 Ω on 1.5 mm FR-4 with 1oz copper (confirmed by a microstrip impedance calculator).
-The via aspect ratio of 5:1 (1.5 mm depth, 0.3 mm drill) is at the moderate end — most PCB manufacturers are comfortable to 8:1 with standard drill bits and to 12:1 with laser-assist.
-The center frequency of 2.4 GHz with a 4 GHz span covers DC to 4.4 GHz, which captures both the Nyquist frequency of a 10 Gbps NRZ signal (5 GHz) and the first stub resonance, which for this geometry lands around 3.8 GHz.
+A few notes on why these specific values matter.
+The 3.0 mm trace width gives you 50 Ω on 1.5 mm FR-4 with 1oz copper — you can verify this with any microstrip impedance calculator.
+The via aspect ratio of 5:1 (1.5 mm depth, 0.3 mm drill) is pretty moderate.
+Most PCB manufacturers are comfortable going to 8:1 with standard drill bits and can push to 12:1 with laser-assist if you really need it.

-What the FDTD Engine Is Doing
+What the FDTD Engine Is Actually Doing

-When you click Run, the simulator discretizes the via geometry onto a Yee grid — a staggered 3D mesh where electric and magnetic field components are offset by half a cell in space and time.
-A Gaussian pulse is injected at Port 1 (the microstrip feed end), and the time-domain fields are recorded at Port 1 (reflected) and Port 2 (transmitted) until the energy decays.
-The S-parameters come from the ratio of the Fourier transforms:
+When you click Run, the simulator discretizes your via geometry onto what's called a Yee grid.
+This is a staggered 3D mesh where electric and magnetic field components are offset by half a cell in both space and time.
+It's an elegant numerical trick that keeps the simulation stable and accurate.

 S21(f)=Vtransmitted+(f)Vincident+(f)S_{21}(f) = \frac{V_{transmitted}^+(f)}{V_{incident}^+(f)}